gefyrahq/gefyrahq.github.io/usecases/ubuntu-in-namespace.md

 The first would be to spin up Gefyra with `gefyra up`.
 Please be sure to still have the development cluster active in your current `kubectl` context.

-**Important:** If you are running a remote Kubernetes cluster you need to specify the `--endpoint` argument with _IP:Port_ of one of your data plane nodes.
-The default port is _31820_, it may be different depending on firewalls and the cluster networking.
+**Important:** If you are running a remote Kubernetes cluster you need to specify the `--host` argument with _IP_ of one of your data plane nodes.
+The default port is _31820_ (`--port`), it may be different depending on firewalls and the cluster networking.

 ## Running a container in a Kubernetes namespace